writethedocs/www/docs/conf/na/2016/news/cfp-tickets.rst

 Call for Proposals
 ------------------

-The Call for Proposals will be open until **Febuary 29** this year.

 Although the general focus of Write the Docs is on documentation, there's a strong emphasis on the software industry.
 Within that thematic scope, we love having wide-ranging content that will stretch people in